joshbegley/nyt-latest/README.md

 **Will Steelers or Ravens win AFC North?
 Did Drake Maye lock up MVP?
-Week 17 expert takeaways**\
+Week 17 takeaways**\
 `The Panthers and Bucs are also stumbling into Week 18 after Sunday's losses.
 Only one can win the last NFC playoff berth.
 Who has the edge?`\
 https://nytimes.com/athletic/6923411/2025/12/28/nfl-takeaways-week-17-scores-results/